Designing course visibility rules at scale with Enhanced Enrollment Rules

 • Admins were comfortable with more technical workflows than I expected, but some launch points still needed to be adjusted.

-Before I finished testing the mid-fidelity prototype, I brought it to the development team for an early feasibility check.
-Their reaction was concern.
-A new workflow plus changes to our entitlement service would blow up our timeline (they needed double the time, at least).
+Before I finished the user research, I brought my mid-fidelity prototype to the development team for an early feasibility check.
+Their reaction was not good.
+They told me a new workflow plus changes to entitlements would blow up our timeline (they needed double the time, at least).
 I left those conversations wondering if I had to start over.

 Make: Detailed Figma hand-off and hands-on development support

 A large chunk of the design spec that I handed to developers.
 In this case, the development team was very "Figma savvy", so I was able to go pretty large and detailed with my design specifications.
-For other development teams, I scale up or down the documentation depending on how well they use Figma and how much information they prefer when bringing everything together.
+I adapt the way I create development specs depending on the development team.
+Since this spec, I've used videos, story explanations, or live meetings to communicate the same information written here.

 Enrollment Rules is shipped!
 Results, client response and usage of Discover